Multiple Subject Credential Programs

 Multiple Subject Credential (MSC)

-The Multiple Subject Credential Program (MSC) prepares candidates to teach in elementary school from Transitional Kindergarten to 5th grade.
-Our credential program provides teacher candidates with the pedagogical skills and content knowledge to support the social and academic development of all children.
-The MSC is grounded in culturally responsive pedagogically aligned with a social justice perspective.
-Teacher candidates develop or advance their dispositions that support educational equity for all children.
+The Multiple Subject Credential Program (MSC) prepares candidates to teach in elementary school from Transitional Kindergarten to fifth grade.
+Our credential program provides MSC candidates with the pedagogical skills and content knowledge to support the social and academic development of all children.
+The MSC is grounded in culturally responsive pedagogy aligned with a social justice perspective.
+MSC candidates develop or advance the skills needed to support educational equity for all children.
 We offer several program pathways to obtain the Multiple Subject Preliminary Credential.

 Twelve units of the MSC can be applied to the following: Master of Arts: Concentration in Elementary Education or to the Master of Arts in Early Childhood Education.
-You must enroll in one of these two MA's immediately after completing the MSC or within two years.
+Students pursuing the Credential + MA must enroll in one of these two MA's concurrent with or within two years of completing MSC coursework.

 MSC Program Options

 1. Three-semester program offers either a daytime or evening option.
 Candidates are placed in learning communities that allow a cohort to enroll in sequenced coursework.
 Candidates are placed for student teaching in socially, economically, culturally, and linguistically diverse elementary classroom settings.

-2. One-year academic program is geared for full-time students who can immerse themselves in an intensive credential program.
-Grounded in strong research-based practices and learning theories where candidates have opportunities to apply theories and instructional approaches in their student teaching practicum within weeks of their first semester.
-A few courses are organized in a module format allowing candidates to complete the program within one academic year.
-Subject Matter Competency & Basic Skills must be completed before the first semester begins.
+2. One-year, Summer Start Program is geared for full-time students who can immerse themselves in an intensive credential program.
+Students in this program are admitted beginning in the Summer term and continue into the Fall and Spring semester.
+Grounded in strong research-based practices and learning theories, the program provides candidates with opportunities to apply theories and instructional approaches in their student teaching practicum within weeks of starting the program.
+Some courses are organized in a module format allowing candidates to complete the program within one academic year.
+Subject Matter Competency & Basic Skills must be completed before the fall semester begins.